ericmdantas/goliv/README.md

 -secure                    use https/wss
--quiet                     no logging whatsoever -noBrowser                 won't open the browser automagically -only                      will only watch for changes in the given path/glob/regex/array -ignore                    won't watch for changes in the given path (regex) -pathIndex                 change the path to your index.html -proxy                     uses proxy
+-quiet                     no logging whatsoever -noBrowser                 won't open the browser automagically -only                      will only watch for changes in the given - slice -ignore                    won't watch for changes in the given paths - slice -pathIndex                 change the path to your index.html -proxy                     uses proxy
 -proxyTarget               the http/https server where the proxy will "redirect"